 Then, from 10:00 to 22:00, the police held the group in a Volkswagen police van, parked in the sun.
-This van was, according to the respondents, the van used for prisoners.
+This van was, according to the respondents, used for prisoners.
 The interviewees note that it was a very hot summer day, and the inside of their van was even hotter and they “suffered.”
 The police did not give them water.
 Signs of fatigue and possible fainting were visible among other people in the van with them.
-In a two meter space, the police packed in about 17 to 19 people, of which the respondents noted there were some minors present.
+In a two meter space, the police packed, according to the respondent’s estimate, about 17 to 19 people, of which some were minors.

 In this group, there were the two respondents from Algeria, and they believed the rest of the men were from Pakistan.
-The regular police, wearing the darker blue or purple shirts, came back to the van and pulled all the men’s phones out of a bag and asked for the owners to come open the phones with their passwords.
+Police officers, wearing the darker blue or purple shirts, came back to the van and pulled all the men’s phones out of a bag and asked for the owners to come open the phones with their passwords.
 The interviewees noted that the police did this because they will take the phones for themselves, especially the good ones.

 At nighttime, the police drove the van to the border, but before getting to the border, the police drove for an hour or two around the border to exhaust and disorient the people in the van and to ensure that they didn’t clearly memorize where they were.
 The disorientation was described by the respondents as if they “forget everything” and had a “half mind.”
 The police “drive crazy” which disoriented the respondents and made it difficult to stand or sit in the van since there was nothing to hold onto in the back of the police van and there was nowhere to sit.
 The respondents stated that some people threw up during this journey.

-At the border there were about eight to nine police officers with black masks, some fully on, some only covering the upper half of the face, who shine lights in their eyes.
-Of these eight or nine police officers, four to five were special police wearing all black and 4 were regular police officers wearing light blue shirts.
+At the border there were about eight to nine police officers with black masks, some fully on, some only covering the upper half of the face, who shone lights in their eyes.
+Of these eight or nine police officers, four to five were “special police” wearing all black and 4 wore light blue shirts.
 The respondents noted that they were very big and muscular.
 One of the interviewees was the first out of the van and he asked the police for his phone.The police then grabbed him by his t-shirt and cursed at him.

 After they beat them in the line, the officers told the men to go across the border.
 The second respondent, the one that was beaten before the police station at the site of apprehension, stated that he was not beaten at the border.
 The men began running in this line to the border and into the river that forms this section of the border.
 The men stated that the river was high enough to reach their chests, their estimation being one meter or one meter and a half.
 The respondents stated that the beating was quick and they thought this quick beating was meant to make them jump into the river.
 It was also quick because, as the respondents said, the police are “afraid of journalists” capturing or seeing what is happening.
 Having experienced multiple pushbacks before, the respondents stated that: